-NOTE: The photos on this website are presented as an aid to verification of labelled varieties.
-They are not intended to assist with identification of unknown, unlabelled varieties.
+NOTE: The photos are presented as an aid to verification of labeled varieties.
+They are not intended to assist with identification of unknown, unlabeled varieties.

 Plants may bloom differently under different growing conditions.
 Even if you make the best educated guess possible, it is just that...... a guess.